broadinstitute/adapt-analysis/design-analyses/phylogenetic-coloring/README.txt

 not detect the sequence(s) well.

 Implementation notes:
-* To make tree, I used iqtree with `-m TEST` for model selection
+* To make trees, I used iqtree with `-m TEST` for model selection
 * Tree rooting
     * For LASV, following PMC4537774, I rooted the tree on the 1969 _Pinneo_ strain (KM822127).
 I did this in FigTree and exported the .tree file in Newick format.
+    * For Filoviridae, following ICTV (https://talk.ictvonline.org/ictv-reports/ictv_online_report/negative-sense-rna-viruses/w/filoviridae), I rooted the tree on Huangjiao virus (MG599981).
+I did this in FigTree and export the .tree file in Newick format.
 * Plotting
     * Custom conda environment: `conda activate misc-bioinformatic-tools`